MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 - Copilot can detect the information with a high degree of confidence.
 - The email is to or from a contact outside your company, and the contact exists in your CRM.
 - The email content is more than 1,000 characters.
 That's about 150&ndash;200 words in English.
 If the email is too short, Copilot doesn't have enough information to generate a summary.
+- The email is in one of the supported languages.
+Learn more in [Supported languages in Copilot for Sales for Outlook and Teams](supported-languages.md#ai-in-copilot-for-sales).
 - The email isn't encrypted.

 ## License requirements

 Some features of the Copilot for Sales email summary are different depending on which license you have.
-If you have a Sales Copilot license, you can view and save email summaries to your CRM as described in this article.
+If you have a Sales Copilot license, you can view email summaries, save them directly to your CRM, share them to Microsoft Teams, or copy them for use elsewhere as described in this article.

-If you have a Copilot for Sales license, or Dynamics 365 Premium with Copilot for Sales activated, ADD WHAT'S DIFFERENT HERE.
-Learn more in [ENTER NEW ARTICLE TITLE](email-summary-premium.md).
+If you have a Copilot for Sales license, or Dynamics 365 Premium with Copilot for Sales activated, you can view and copy email summaries.
+Learn more in [View CRM-enriched email summaries in Outlook](email-summary-premium.md).

+Unsure about the difference between Sales Copilot and Copilot for Sales?
+Learn more in [What's changed with Sales Copilot to Microsoft 365 Copilot for Sales](./whats-new-copilot-sales.md).

 ## Anatomy of an email summary